Sean Bouchard Preview, Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

+- The pitching staff for the Dodgers has a collective 8.7 K/9, which ranks 17th in the league.

-- The Dodgers have the 13th-ranked team ERA across all league pitching staffs (4.08).
+- The Dodgers have the 13th-ranked team ERA across all MLB pitching staffs (4.07).

-- Dodgers pitchers combine to rank 17th in baseball in home runs given up (191 total, 1.2 per game).
+- Dodgers pitchers combine to surrender 193 total home runs at a rate of 1.2 per game (to rank 17th in the league).

-- Sheehan (3-1) gets the starting nod for the Dodgers in his 11th start of the season.
-He has a 5.13 ERA in 54 1/3 innings pitched, with 54 strikeouts.
+- Yarbrough (7-6) takes the mound for the Dodgers in his ninth start of the season.
+He's put together a 3.78 ERA in 85 2/3 innings pitched, with 65 strikeouts.

-- The righty's most recent time out came on Friday against the San Francisco Giants, when he threw 4 2/3 innings, surrendering one earned run without giving up a hit.
+- The left-hander last appeared in relief on Saturday, when he threw 3 2/3 innings against the San Francisco Giants, allowing two earned runs while giving up five hits.

-- In 12 games this season, the 23-year-old has put up an ERA of 5.13, with 8.9 strikeouts per nine innings.
-Opponents are batting .209 against him.
+- The 31-year-old has an ERA of 3.78, with 6.8 strikeouts per nine innings, in 24 games this season.
+Opponents have a .257 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.